IXPE Detection of Polarized X-rays from Magnetars and Photon Mode Conversion at QED Vacuum Resonance: Introduction

-While it is pre-mature to draw any firm conclusion without detailed modeling, the "condensed surface + RCS" scenario may be problematic for several reasons: (i) At the surface temperature of $T_s\simeq 5\times 10^6$~K and $B_{14}\equiv B/(10^{14}\,{\rm G})\simeq 1$, as appropriate for 4U 0142, it is unlikely that the NS surface is in a condensed form, even if the surface composition is Fe (Medin \& Lai 2007; Potekhin \& Chabrier 2013), simply because the cohesive energy of the Fe solid is not sufficiently large (Medin \& Lai 2006). (ii) A stronger surface magnetic field is possible, but the emission from a condensed Fe surface is dominated by the O-mode only for photon energies less than $E_c\simeq 0.1\eta Z^{2/5}B_{14}^{1/5}\,{\rm keV}$, where $\eta\lesssim 1$ (see van Adelsberg et al.~2005; Potekhin et al.~2012).
-An unrealistically strong field ($B_{14}\gtrsim 10^5$ for $Z=26$) would be required to make $E_c\gtrsim 4$~keV. (iii) As acknowledged by Taverna et al.~(2022), the assumption that the phase-averaged low-energy photons are dominated by the O-mode would imply that the NS spin axis (projected in the sky plane) is orthogonal to the proper motion direction.
-This is in contradiction to the growing evidence of spin-kick alignment in pulsars. (e.g., Lai et al.~2001; Johnston et al.~2005; Wang et al.~2006; Noutsos et al.~2013; Janka et al.~2022).
+While it is pre-mature to draw any firm conclusion without detailed modeling, the "condensed surface + RCS" scenario may be problematic for several reasons: (i) At the surface temperature of $T_s\simeq 5\times 10^6$~K and $B_{14}\equiv B/(10^{14}\,{\rm G})\simeq 1$, as appropriate for 4U 0142, it is unlikely that the NS surface is in a condensed form, even if the surface composition is Fe \cite{medin07,potekhin13}, simply because the cohesive energy of the Fe solid is not sufficiently large \cite{medin06}. (ii) A stronger surface magnetic field is possible, but the emission from a condensed Fe surface (for typical magnetic field and photon emission directions at the surface) is dominated by the O-mode only for photon energies less than $E_c\simeq 0.1\eta Z^{2/5}B_{14}^{1/5}\,{\rm keV}$, where $\eta\lesssim 1$ \cite{vanadelsberg05,potekhin12}.
+An unrealistically strong field ($B_{14}\gtrsim 10^5$ for $Z=26$) would be required to make $E_c\gtrsim 4$~keV. (iii) As acknowledged by Taverna et al.~(2022)\cite{taverna22}, the assumption that the phase-averaged low-energy photons are dominated by the O-mode would imply that the NS spin axis (projected in the sky plane) is orthogonal to the proper motion direction.
+This is in contradiction to the growing evidence of spin-kick alignment in pulsars \cite{lai01,johnston05,wang06,noutsos13,janka22}.